ganainm-ai/Fashion_Retrieval/README.md

 2. Using the provided notebooks, which are self-contained and can be downloaded and easily executed in Google Colab (or locally with Jupyter)

 # Python Scripts
-## Clone the repository and create python environment
+## Clone the repository and create your python environment
 ```bash
 git clone https://github.com/ganainm-ai/Fashion_Retrieval.git
 cd Fashion_Retrieval